childsb/glusterfs-hadoop-docs/Home.markdown

 INTRODUCTION
 ------------

-This document describes how to use GlusterFS (http://www.gluster.org/) as a backing store with Hadoop.
+This document describes how to use GlusterFS (http://www.gluster.org/) as a Hadoop-compatible filesystem.
+For more info on the [HCFS project](http://wiki.apache.org/hadoop/HCFS), go to its [home page](http://wiki.apache.org/hadoop/HCFS).

 This plugin replaces the hadoop file system (typically, the Hadoop Distributed File System) with the GlusterFileSystem, which writes to a local directory which FUSE mounts a proxy to a gluster system.